jotonedev/train-ticket-with-test-suites/README.md

 - Go - Webgo
 - DB - Mongo, MySQL

+You can find more information on the system and its functionality in the original [TrainTicket repository](https://github.com/FudanSELab/train-ticket)

+Within the test directory of each microservice, tests are divided into separate directories for ***component*** and ***integration*** tests to reflect the type of testing being performed.
+We include an integration directory only if the service makes requests to other services and, therefore, an integration scenario is given.
+Within both the component and integration directories, tests are further subdivided into subdirectories based on HTTP methods.
+Consequently, tests are categorized under ***get***, ***post***, ***put*** or ***delete*** directories.
+Some services additionally contain ***AuthTest*** classes for testing their security-related behavior.

 ## Setup for executing Integration Tests

 Make sure to run `maven clean` or `mvn clean` and `maven package` or `mvn package` before executing the test cases.